tethysplatform/tethys/docs/tethys_sdk/tethys_quotas.rst

 .. _tethys_quotas_custom_quota:

-How to make custom Quotas
+How to make custom quotas
 =========================

 To create a custom quota you will have to create a new quota handler class.
 Your new handler class will have to inherit from the :ref:`tethys_quotas_rqh` class.
 Follow the pattern in the built-in handler class, ``WorkspaceQuotaHandler`` (located at ``src/tethys_quotas/handlers/workspace.py``).